lornevgreen/CloudBank-V2/README.md

 ## PRINT WELCOME SERVICE

 Get's the bank's welcome information.
-Note that the web server must be configured to use extentionless urls.
+Note that the webserver must be configured to use extensionless URLs.

 Sample request
 ```http